gsage/engine/docs/tutorials/basic/5_entities_format.rst

 Entity Format
 -------------

-As Gsage uses ECS architecture, it operates entites.
 Each entity consists of several components.

 Each component can communicate with adjacent component through entity.
-Each component belongs to the separate system and stores state of the entity for that system.
+Each component belongs to one system and stores state of the entity for that system.

 For example, for render system: